Pere-Isenah/Youtube_Channel_Statistics/README.md

 #### Instructions
 Open a Google Sheet.
-Click on the "Tools" menu, then select "Script editor."
-Copy and paste the code from this repository to the script editor.
+Input the Channel Url in column A2.The URL should be in this format: https://www.youtube.com/channel/CHANNEL_ID Click on the "Tools" menu, then select "Apps script" Copy and paste the code from this repository to the Apps script.
 Save the project with a name of your choice.
 Update the apiKey variable in the getVideosFromChannel and getVideoDetails functions with your own API key.
 You can get an API key from the Google Cloud Console.
 [Click here](https://developers.google.com/youtube/v3/getting-started)
-Run the updateChannelData function to execute the script.
+Click on run to execute the script.

 **_How to find a Channel's Id ?_**
 > **_Search any video of that channel and click on the that_**